NeatoRobotics/neato-sdk-ios/README.md

     }
 ```

 A `service` might have one or more versions.
 Take `houseCleaning` as example: this service supports 3 different versions, `basic-1`, `minimal-2` and `basic-2`.
 Each version might have completely different functions, or functions that require different parameters.
-You can read more about `houseCleaning` service here (__LINK NEEDED__).
+You can read more about `houseCleaning` service [here](https://developers.neatorobotics.com/api/robot-remote-protocol/housecleaning).

 Before sending a command to a robot you should verify the robot supports that command and, depending on the service supported, you decide which function to call and with which parameters.